BUILD YOUR OWN WORLD Like what you see? Become the Master of your own Universe!

 Forbidden is speaking of the gods in polite society.
 More forbidden still is speaking of stone and bloodshed.
 For all but a few corners if Levis, this God is without even a name, merely the adversary.
 Whether you support the gods of the wilds, or the gods of useful endeavours or no God at all - all know that killing is forbidden, as is mining, and travelling the deep parts without protection.
 Doing so invokes his long lost name.
 Not even the people of Vertus depict his visage upon their walls.

-The people of Whenis depict Apolity as a massive bulked out troll, with stone instead of fungus, massive platueues that would protect the town and thick stone rings.
-He is often depicted with a massive black beard and linen pants.
-And between his fingers runs red blood.
+The people of Whenis depict Apolity as a massive bulked out troll, with stone instead of fungus symbiotically resting on his shoulders - massive plateaus that would protect the town and thick stone rings growing in clumps along his arms and upper back.
+He is often depicted with a massive black beard often woven into tight pebbled bundles, and linen pants that stretch across sturdy thighs.
+Between his fingers runs red blood, the life of each follower lost to a disaster those in power could protect from.

-In Whencis, the blood and bloodshed part of the god comes both in the ritual spilling of your own blood as an act of sacrifice, but also in the danger that comes from hiding in the caves against the storms and travelling the "way of goods" that traverses the chasm beside the city.
+In Whencis, the blood and bloodshed part of the god comes both in the ritual spilling of your own blood as an act of sacrifice, but also in the dangers that come from life, whether that be those lost to the storms of the mountain, rockfalls and dangers around the settlement, or even the blood shed in the hard work of the chasm that is the way of goods around the city.

-In younger believers, the bloodshed also talks about the resistance people have to the country of Solaris, While nothing truly worth the name has broken out, tensions are high within the hamlet.
+In younger believers, the bloodshed also talks about the resistance people have to the country of Solaris, while nothing truly worth the name has broken out, tensions are high within the settlement.
+They believe that those in power wring blood from them with their neglect, only setting eyes on the trade hub when they have something they need to take.

 In the outside world, the nameless God has come to be synonymous with the ruins of the old world and the mines that the humans have left behind.
 In the nameless one murder and destruction comes to the fore, that desire to blame something greater.
-As such the mark of the Exile Is often called the "mark of Stone".
+They remember the crimson mist, not by name but by the scar that came creeping from the stone like a wound running toxic blood.
+They remember the echoes of stone towers weilded by humanity, carving into their lives with iron blade.
+As such the mark of the Exile makes the sigil of the nameless god and is often called the "mark of Stone".

 Thank you for reading, feel free to give feedback.